In a general health survey, of the nearly 3,500 females who responded, 86% had moderate to severe hormone health concerns. Which is a big problem!

 This means filling your diet with lots of cauliflower, broccoli, brussel sprouts and cabbage, which all contain important phytochemicals.
 When chopped, chewed, fermented, cooked and digested the phytochemicals are released and break down into sulphorophanes, indole-3-carbinol and D-glucarate.
 These substances all have a specific effect on phase 1 and phase 2 of liver detoxification.

-When a women’s ovaries go offline, her body relies exclusively on her adrenal glands to produce hormones.
+When a woman’s ovaries go offline, her body relies exclusively on her adrenal glands to produce hormones.
 Even though these are no longer required for reproduction, they are required for mental acuity, mood and energy.
 If your adrenals are in a good condition, they should be able to keep up with the reduced production of oestrogen and progesterone her body needs.

 Eating right for your body type will help you to help stabilise blood sugar levels over the day.
 It will also mean you are giving your body the fuel it requires according to your genetics and metabolism.
 If you don’t know what this is you can take the BePure Macronutrient Profile Questionnaire.
 For most people to be able to stabilise their blood sugar levels, they will need a good quality protein source with breakfast.
 My favourite start to the day is Eggs Florentine or a protein rich smoothie.